CodeMuz/codemuz.github.io/_posts/2016-10-21-additional-webpack-use-cases.md

         new WebpackShellPlugin({onBuildStart:['postcss --use autoprefixer stylesheets/css/styles.css -d stylesheets/css/'], onBuildEnd:['echo "Webpack End"']})
     ]
 };
 ~~~

-ALso note here that we are running a ng annotate, which is important when webpack mangles the javascript in production as the angular dependencies assume undeterminable identifiers.
+Also note here that we are running a ng annotate, which is important when webpack mangles the javascript in production as the angular dependencies assume undeterminable identifiers.
 See more here https://www.npmjs.com/package/ng-annotate.